Hurricane Katrina: Louisiana

-In Louisiana, the state's hurricane evacuation plan calls for local governments in areas along and near the coast to evacuate in three phases, starting with the immediate coast 50 hours before the start of tropical-storm-force winds.
+In Louisiana in 2005, the state's hurricane evacuation plan used contraflow: turning all lanes of Interstate-10 into one-way lanes outbound from the city.
+The concept is simple, but it requires perfect coordination local parish governments and the state police in three phases, starting with the immediate coast 50 hours before the start of tropical-storm-force winds.
 Persons in areas designated Phase II begin evacuating 40 hours before the onset of tropical storm winds and those in Phase III areas (including New Orleans) evacuate 30 hours before the start of such winds.
-Many private caregiving facilities that relied on bus companies and ambulance services for evacuation were unable to evacuate their charges because they waited too long.
+Governor Blanco's contraflow plan successfully evacuated about one million people and is considered the most successful rapid evacuation of a major city in American history.
 Louisiana's Emergency Operations Plan Supplement 1C (Part II, Section II, Paragraph D) calls for use of school and other public buses in evacuations.
-Although buses that later flooded were available to transport those dependent on public transportation, not enough bus drivers were available to drive them since Governor Blanco did not sign an emergency waiver to allow any licensed driver to transport evacuees on school buses.
+Although buses that later flooded were available to transport those dependent on public transportation, that option was not employed.
+Public officials instead directed transit-dependent residents to local emergency shelters, since that strategy had worked successfully during previous hurricanes.

 By August 26, many of the computer models had shifted the potential path of Katrina 150 mi westward from the Florida Panhandle, putting the city of New Orleans directly in the center of their track probabilities; the chances of a direct hit were forecast at 17%, with strike probability rising to 29% by August 28.
-This scenario was considered a potential catastrophe because some parts of New Orleans and the metro area are below sea level.
+This scenario was considered a potential catastrophe because some parts of New Orleans and the metro area sit below sea level.
 Since the storm surge produced by the hurricane's right-front quadrant (containing the strongest winds) was forecast to be 28 ft, while the levees offered protection to 23 ft, emergency management officials in New Orleans feared that the storm surge could go over the tops of levees protecting the city, causing major flooding.

 At a news conference at 10 a.m.
 EDT on August 28, shortly after Katrina was upgraded to a Category 5 storm, New Orleans mayor Ray Nagin ordered the first-ever mandatory evacuation of the city, calling Katrina "a storm that most of us have long feared".
-The city government also established several "refuges of last resort" for citizens who could not leave the city, including the massive Louisiana Superdome, which sheltered approximately 26,000 people and provided them with food and water for several days as the storm came ashore.
-Some estimates claimed that 80% of the 1.3 million residents of the greater New Orleans metropolitan area evacuated, leaving behind substantially fewer people than remained in the city during the Hurricane Ivan evacuation.
+The city government also established the Louisiana Superdome as a "refuge of last resort" for citizens who could not leave the city.
+The Louisiana National Guard delivered three truckloads of water and seven truckloads of MREs — short for "meals ready to eat."
+Some estimates claimed that 80% of the 1.3 million residents of the greater New Orleans metropolitan area evacuated.